Pierreslag/adventure/README.md

 ## Features
 - Enganging storyline set in a post-apocalyptic world filled with zombies.
 - Decision based gameplay with a set of choices and outcomes.
-- Simple and intuitive user interface that requires only A or B inputs to progress.
+- Simple user interface that requires only A or B inputs to progress.

 ![choice](https://i.imgur.com/5rqLhRd.png)